Poland lawmakers back law intended to release EU funds

 Brussels suspended the aid for Poland, saying the government's policies of exerting control over the judiciary are in violation of democratic principles.
 The EU has called for essential changes to be made before Poland can be granted access to the money.

-The right-wing coalition government argues that the provisions of the new law have been agreed on with Brussels.
+The right-wing coalition government says that the provisions of the new law have been agreed on with Brussels and should lead to the release of more than 35 billion euros ($37 billion) of EU grants and loans.
 Some previous changes made by Poland didn't go far enough for the EU.

 But the justice minister, who introduced the measures to wield political control over the judiciary, opposes the changes, threatening the government's future, and President Andrzej Duda says he hasn't been consulted on the new law.

+Adding weight to the matter is the fact that a general election is scheduled for the autumn, and surveys suggest that the governing coalition might lose control of the parliament.
+The government, therefore, is seeking success in obtaining the EU funds, which could boost its voter support.

-The lower house of parliament voted 203-52 with 189 abstentions to approve the new legislation, a vote that reflects the divisions inside the ruling coalition and opposition's scepticism.
+The lower house of parliament voted 203-52 with 189 abstentions to approve the new legislation, a vote that reflects the divisions inside the ruling coalition and the opposition's skepticism.

+The head of an opposition agrarian party, Władysław Kosiniak-Kamysz, was among those who abstained.

+“This bill doesn't restore the rule of law," Kosiniak-Kamysz said before the vote in parliament.
+"That will only be possible after we (opposition) win the elections. ”

 The new law now goes to the opposition-controlled Senate for assessment and then requires approval from Duda.